cakihorse/GreenCycler/README.md

 # Infos :
 GreenCycler is used by echocraft for create the system of selective sorting.
-It contains many classes (enums), enums are used for list all type of blocs by category. it'll tale a few moment to be done ! :)
+It contains many classes (enums), wich are used for list all type of blocs by category. it'll tale a few moment to be done ! :)
 Be patient :)